 (d) that the directors has prepared the annual accounts on a going concern basis;

 (e) that the directors has laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively; and

 (f) that the directors has devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO
+25. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO

-The relevant information as required under sub-section (3)(m) of Section 134 the Actread with Companies (Accounts) Rules 2014 are given in Annexure-5 tothe Board's Report
+The relevant information as required under sub-section (3)(m) of Section 134 the Actread with Companies (Accounts) Rules 2014 are given in Annexure-4 to the Board's Report.

 26. AUDITORS & AUDITOR'S REPORT Statutory Auditors

-In terms of Section 139 of the Companies Act 2013 M/s.
+In terms of Section 139 of the Act M/s.
 Singhi & Co.
-Chartered Accountants (FirmRegistration No 302049E) were appointed as Statutory Auditors of the Company to hold theoffice for a tenure of 4 years from the conclusion ofthe 49th Annual General Meeting until the conclusion of the 53rd Annual GeneralMeeting to be held for the Financial Year 2018-19.
+Chartered Accountants (FirmRegistration No 302049E) were appointed as Statutory Auditors of the Company to hold theoffice for a tenure of 4 years from the conclusion of the 49th Annual General Meeting(AGM) held in the Financial Year 2017-18 till the conclusion of the 53rd Annual GeneralMeeting to be held for the Financial Year 2021-22.